2 Ways to Make Candied Citrus Peels

 - Remove from heat, let it cool a little, cover, and let it stand overnight.

 - Remove the peel from the syrup as per the instructions in Day 2.
-Stir in the 370 g liquid glucose and bring the syrup back to the boil.
+Stir in the 370 grams of liquid glucose and bring the syrup back to the boil.
 As in Day 2, add any drained syrup collected in the bowl back to the pot whilst it comes back to a boil.

 - Boil the syrup until it reaches 103ºC.